dotnet/csharplang/proposals/collection-literals.md

 [unresolved]: #unresolved-questions

 Hopefully small questions:

+* Can/should the compiler emit Array.Empty for `[]`?
+Should we mandate that it does this, to avoid allocations whenever possible?

 * Should it be legal to create and immediately index into a collection literal?
 Note: this requires an answer to the unresolved question below of whether collection literals have a *natural type*.